 If you’re like me and haven’t filed your taxes yet there’s probably a pretty good chance it’s because you owe money to good old CRA.
 When I was just out of school and had all those education credits to claim I always had my taxes filed within days of receiving all my slips so I could get that refund.
 These days I seem to owe every year, so I procrastinate for as long as possible.

 Now, who hates having to pay up come tax time?
 Everyone right…my hand is raised.
-The thing is though, it’s actually a good thing to have to pay CRA come tax time.
+The thing is though, it’s actually a positive to have to cut a cheque to CRA.